 To be eligible to receive a grant under this program the applicant must be a non-profit organization that has been granted tax-exempt status by the Internal Revenue Service (IRS) of the United States.
 RUS uses this information to ensure that the applicant meets the eligibility criteria mandated by law.

-Form AD 1047 - Certification Regarding Debarment, Suspension, and Other Responsibility Matters - Primary Covered Transactions (OMB 0505-0027)

-USDA regulations published at 7 CFR Part 3017 implement the government-wide debarment and suspension system for USDA’s non-procurement transactions.
-Applicants for TAT and SWM grants are required to provide certification under these regulations.

-Form–AD 1049 - Certification Regarding Drug-Free Workplace Requirements (Grants) Alternative I - for Grantees Other Than Individuals (OMB 0505-0027)

-USDA regulations published at 7 CFR Part 3017 implement the Drug-Free Workplace Act of 1988, which requires that grant recipients agree that they will maintain a drug-free workplace.
-Applicants are required to provide certification under these regulations.

 Written - Grant Agreement

 The Grant Agreement is the official grant instrument between RUS and the Revolving Fund grant recipient.
 It outlines the terms and conditions of the grants, including each party’s obligations and remedial authorities available for nonperformance.